Ralph Erskine (architect): Career

 Erskine was best known in Great Britain for his Byker Wall housing scheme in Newcastle upon Tyne and The London Ark, a commercial project in Hammersmith, London.
-However, it was his achievement in designing the winning scheme in a 1997 competition to develop the Millennium Community at Greenwich (Greenwich Millennium Village), London that brought his work to the widespread attention of his compatriot Britons.
-This recognition came late in a productive, long and important career.
+However, it was his attainment in designing the winning scheme in a 1997 competition to develop the Millennium Community at Greenwich (Greenwich Millennium Village), London, that brought his work to the attention of his fellow countrymen.
+This recognition came late in a long and productive career.

 Death and legacy

-On his death in 2005, Councillor Peter Arnold, leader of Newcastle City Council, said of Erskine that he "was one of the twentieth century's greatest architects and in Newcastle's Byker estate he gave the city one of Europe's finest post Second World War new housing communities.
+Upon his death in 2005, Councillor Peter Arnold, leader of Newcastle City Council, said of Erskine that he "was one of the twentieth century's greatest architects and in Newcastle's Byker estate he gave the city one of Europe's finest post Second World War new housing communities.
 His approach was so different from everything happening around that time as he put the focus on social regeneration and the interests of local people, rather than just bricks and mortar.
 He built Byker Wall Estate around the community.
 Local people were fully involved in the design and rather than clearing properties and moving people elsewhere, the community was able to remain together.”

-Ralph Erskine founded his own company in Sweden in 1939.
-In 2000 he invited his long-time collaborator Johannes Tovatt into a partnership, naming the company Erskine Tovatt Arkitekter AB.
-It was Erskine's will that on his death his name be removed from the company.
+Erskine founded his own company in Sweden in 1939.
+In 2000, he invited his long-time collaborator Johannes Tovatt into a partnership, naming the company Erskine Tovatt Arkitekter AB.
+It was included in Erskine's will, that upon his death, his name be removed from the company.
 Therefore, his legacy lives on in the company called Tovatt Architects and Planners in Drottningholm outside Stockholm.